[This post was last updated June 2025]

 (2) The river float takes about 2-3 hours

 The overall float starts at Barber Park and ends on the left of the river at Ann Morrison Park.
-The float can be faster or slower depending on if you’re actually paddling or just leisurely floating down.
+The float can be faster or slower, depending on if you’re actually paddling or just leisurely floating down.
 The take-out is located 6 miles downstream from Barber Park.
-I recommend floating at the hottest time of day because then the water will be less cold!
-In the summer we’ll sometimes go after work and float from 4 pm – 6 pm!
+I recommend floating at the hottest time of day because then the water will feel less cold!
+In the summer, we’ll sometimes go after work and float from 4 pm – 6 pm!

-The best part of floating the river is that there’s a bus that can take you down the river both ways.
-We parked at Barber Park, floated the river, got out at Ann Morrison Park, and then took the bus from Ann Morrison back to Barber Park.
+The best part of floating on the river is that there’s a bus that can take you down the river both ways.
+Just make sure they are open and running the days you are going—you can check here.
+We park at Barber Park, float the river, get out at Ann Morrison Park, and then take the bus from Ann Morrison back to Barber Park.
 You can also park at Ann Morrison Park and ride the bus to Barber Park if you want to have your car waiting for you at the end of the float.
-The bus costs $3 per person, each way, and you’ll find the bus comes about every 20-mins near the rental drop off at Ann Morrison Park.
+The bus costs $4 per person each way, and you’ll find the bus comes about every 20-mins near the rental drop-off at Ann Morrison Park.

 (4) You can rent gear from Boise River Raft in Barber Park